-- 1) Remain alert to fire danger and water pressure considerations at outlying facilities; coordinate with other agencies to ensure a consistent public message. - 2) Protect identified sensitive areas from overuse in extreme dry periods.
+- 1) Remain alert to fire danger and water pressure considerations at outlying facilities; coordinate with other agencies to ensure a consistent public message. - 2) Protect identified sensitive areas from overuse in extreme dry periods. - 3) Limit or restrict filming within the District's recreational areas due to severe fire danger.

-3) Limit or restrict filming within the District's recreational areas due to severe fire danger.
+Inform customers of these mandatory conservation measures in Stage 3 - with public outreach.

-In addition to Stage 2 actions, inform customers of these mandatory conservation measures in Stage 3 - with public outreach.
+- 1) Prohibited: Filling empty swimming pools with District-supplied potable water. - 2) Prohibited: Washing of vehicles (automobiles, recreational vehicles, trailers, etc.) and boats, or hosing off driveways/pavement with District-supplied potable water. - 3) Prohibited: Filling or re-filling ponds, lakes, and other non-irrigation water features with District-supplied potable water.

-- 1) Prohibited: Filling empty and/or new swimming pools with District-supplied potable water. - 2) Prohibited: Washing of vehicles (automobiles, recreational vehicles, trailers, etc.) and boats, or hosing off driveways/pavement with District-supplied potable water. - 3) Mandatory: Watering restrictions are in place as shown below, however additional restrictions should be evaluated to achieve a higher level of conservation required in Stage 3.
+- 4) Mandatory: Watering restrictions are in place as shown below.
 All outside irrigation, potable and recycled-including garden, lawn, landscape, pasture, parks, golf courses, school grounds, and public grounds-shall ONLY occur according to the following schedule: - a.
-Outdoor irrigation is limited to the hours of 7:00 PM to 10:00 AM. - b.
-Irrigation systems must be turned off during and up to 48 hours after measurable rainfall. - c.
+Outdoor irrigation is limited to the hours of 7:00 PM and 10:00 AM. - b.
+Irrigation systems must be turned off during rain events. - c.
 Watering days are based on street addresses. - d.
 Once-a-week watering is allowed from November 16 to April 15 on Sundays for customers with addresses ending in even numbers (0, 2, 4, 6, 8) and on Saturdays for customers with addresses ending in odd numbers (1, 3, 5, 7, 9). - e.
-Twice-a-week watering is allowed from April 16 to November 15 on Wednesdays and Sundays for customers with addresses ending in even numbers and Tuesdays and Saturdays for customers with addresses ending in odd numbers. - f.
-Exemptions to watering restrictions are allowed for non-residential customers if a detailed conservation plan is submitted to the District that demonstrates a minimum 50% water savings over customer's baseline usage. - 4) Prohibited: Use of EID potable water for construction use. - 5) Prohibited: IMS customers are not to use more water than recommended by the IMS program schedule. - 6) Mandatory: Agricultural metered irrigation customers who do not participate in the Irrigation Management Services program must submit a detailed conservation plan to the District that demonstrates minimum 50% water savings over customer's baseline usage. - 7) Prohibited: Mist systems. - 8) Enforce the water waste prohibition regulation with the help of City and County law enforcement, if needed; and coordinate operational safety with HR-Safety/Security staff.
+Twice-a-week watering is allowed from April 16 to June 15 and September 16 to November 15 on Wednesdays and Sundays for customers with addresses ending in even numbers and Tuesdays and Saturdays for customers with addresses ending in odd numbers. - f.
+Three-times-a-week watering is allowed from June 16 to September 15 on Sundays, Wednesdays, and Fridays for customers with addresses ending in even numbers and Tuesdays, Thursdays, and Saturdays for customers with addresses ending in odd numbers. - 5) Exemptions are allowed for non-residential customers if a detailed conservation plan is submitted to the District that demonstrates a minimum 30% water savings over customer's previous 3-year average usage. - 6) Prohibited: Use of EID potable water for construction use. - 7) Prohibited: IMS customers are not to use more water than recommended by the IMS program schedule. - 8) Mandatory: Agricultural metered irrigation customers who do not participate in the Irrigation Management Services program must submit a detailed conservation plan to the District that demonstrates minimum 30% water savings over customer's previous 3-year average usage. - 9) Prohibited: Mist systems. - 10) Enforce the water waste prohibition regulation with the help of City and County law enforcement, if needed; and coordinate operational safety with HR-Safety/Security staff.